azeezabdikarim/DanceToMusicApp/README.md

 ## Next Steps
 I have a few theories for why the model struggles to produce suitable music to match the subjects movements.
 To improve the generative abilities I am looking into:
-- experimenting the values used to weight the generator's loss
+- tuning the weights of the different loss terms
-- training the models longer (currently the max training run was 6 epochs ~8 hours on a NVIDIA GeForce RTX 3080)
-- exapnd/clean the training dataset
+- expand the dataset
+- experiment with the AIST++ datasaet

 #### Improve the Training Data
-- Currently there are roughly 1,300 5sec training samples.
-I am working to increase the size of the training set to 10,000+ samples.
+- Currently there are roughly 1,300 3sec training samples.
+I want to increase the size of the training set to 10,000+ samples.
-- The human pose estimation isn't perfect.
-In some samples, there are momentary glitches in the keypoint detection, which may be having more impact than is trully understood.
-Manualy cleaning fo this dataset would be tedious, so I am looking into strategies of automatically identifying samples where the pose estimation performs poorly.

 ## Credits